austinwalter/tech-notes/App Boilerplates/Setup.md

 ```
 ✔ How would you like to use ESLint? · style
 ?
 What type of modules does your project use? …
-▸ JavaScript modules (import/export)
+  JavaScript modules (import/export)
-  CommonJS (require/exports)
+▸ CommonJS (require/exports)
   None of these
 ```

 ```
 ✔ How would you like to use ESLint? · style
-✔ What type of modules does your project use? · esm
+✔ What type of modules does your project use? · commonjs
 ?
 Which framework does your project use? …
   React
   Vue.js